 Can a landlord refuse to accept rent?

-- After the landlord serves a five-day notice to pay rent, the landlord cannot then refuse to accept tenant's rent because the landlord also wants collection fees, attorney's fees, other costs, late fees, returned check fees, or unpaid security deposits.
+- After the landlord serves a seven-day notice to pay rent, the landlord cannot then refuse to accept tenant's rent because the landlord also wants collection fees, attorney's fees, other costs, late fees, returned check fees, or unpaid security deposits.
 (NRS 40.253(9).)
 (Read the question and answer above to find out what "rent" means.)

 Can a tenant lawfully withhold rent from the landlord?